maj-biostat/misc-notes/sqlite.md

-# SQLITE
+# SQLite

-sqlite is a lightweight, file-based db that is easily portable.
+[sqlite](https://www.sqlite.org/) is a lightweight, file-based db that is easily portable.
 At the time of writing, the current version of sqlite is 3.31.1.
 It is best used when you need an embedded db that will not require much by future expansion.
 Examples include single user apps and games and there are several libraries to enable you to connect to a sqlite database from R, python etc.